na-na-hi/renget/archive/lcbguide.md

 This is shamelessly copied from the [/akg/ Newcutie Guide Rentry](https://rentry.org/akgnewcutieguide) because it is very well made.

 ## Contact
 Reply to the current OP with questions, critiques, or concerns.
 Please include the term "Rentry" in your post so I can ctrl+f at the end of every thread to find your post.
-Don't worry about me missing something; I read every thread.

 ## Changelog
 9/22-23/23: Created and then pulled an all-nighter to finish V.1.